Capacity (Power) Auction on Electricity Production from Renewable Sources by Power Plants

 e-mail: firstname.lastname@example.org ; tel.: (032)2 35 78 32;

 The Ministry of Economy and Sustainable Development of Georgia also publishes a list of ongoing energy projects in the Ministry as of February 1, indicating already occupied benchmarks/coordinates.

 Scholarship Program for Master of Science in hydropower development

 Norwegian Water Resources and Energy Directorate, through the Ministry of Economy and Sustainable Development of Georgia, offers four scholarships to Georgians who want to study Hydropower development at the master’s level at Norwegian University of Science and Technology (NTNU) in Trondheim/Norway.
-Scholarships are tenable for two-year master programmes starting in 2021 and 2022.
+Scholarships are tenable for the two-year master programme starting in 2022.

 International master’s degree programme in Hydropower Development